louishourcade/WAF-with-CDK/README.md

 For this deployment, you will need:

-* An AWS account in with sufficient permissions to deploy WAF
+* An AWS account with sufficient permissions to deploy WAF
-* aws-cdk: installed globally npm install -g aws-cdk
+* aws-cdk: installed globally (`npm install -g aws-cdk`)
 * git client

 #### Clone the repository

-Clone the GitHub repository from:
+Clone the GitHub repository on your machine:

 ```bash
 git clone https://github.com/louishourcade/WAF-with-CDK